 The amount of local country costs is 30% of the total U.S. export value.

-Three services of critical importance for the project: (i) Risk Assessment and Management as a part of the Business Plan package, (ii) Bio equivalency - now-how documentation, and (iii) the three-month operation and training with the online cash-flow control and monitoring software system totaling $59,600.- are the greatest achievements of the pre-design period.
+Three services of critical importance for the project: (i) Risk Assessment and Management as a part of the Business Plan package, (ii) Bio equivalency - know-how documentation, and (iii) the three-month operation and training with the online cash-flow control and monitoring software system totaling $59,600.- are the greatest achievements of the pre-design period.

 There are planned provisional annual interest percentages for Loan “A”– Ex-Im Bank guaranteed credit 4.2%; Loan “B” financing of 15%-front payments borrowed from commercial bank 5.5%; and Loan “VAT” from Bulgarian commercial bank 7.5%.